 What has SELCO been seeing?

-Like other financial institutions, SELCO members have received an increasing number of emails and texts claiming to be from SELCO, mentioning fraudulent charges or a supposedly locked account.
+Like other financial institutions, SELCO members started receiving an increasing number of emails and texts claiming to be from SELCO, mentioning fraudulent charges or a supposedly locked account.
 Members were then prompted to click on a fraudulent link that tricks them into thinking they’re logging in to SELCO’s digital banking.
 In turn, fraudsters are then able to access the member’s digital banking and generate fraudulent transactions.

-Members have also been receiving calls from someone claiming to be with SELCO or SELCO fraud prevention.
-The impersonator will then send a code to the member’s phone to verify their identity.
+Members also received calls from someone claiming to be with SELCO or SELCO fraud prevention.
+In this example, the impersonator sends a code to the member’s phone to verify their identity.
 In reality, the fraudster is trying to access the member’s digital banking.
 And once the member “verifies their identity” by sharing the code, the fraudster can use it to log in as them.

 SELCO will never ask members for their digital banking password or security code.